nadrino/kotor-walkthrough/exported_notes/KOTOR Guide.md

 	- Here – I've got 200 credits you can have.
 	- Carth intervention
 - Level up ?
-- Bastilla proposition
+- Bastila proposition
 	- **We were looking for you. (lass speach but better)**
 	- ** I had a lot of help: Carth, Mission, Zaalbar.**
 	- **I think you're underestimating us non-Jedi.**
 	- What are you trying to say?
 - Go to lower apt -> Detonator
 - go see gadon -> not here -> body guard discution + Carth int
-- Meet Canderous (+carth intervention + bastilla)
+- Meet Canderous (+carth intervention + Bastila)
-- Meet Holdan -> fail persuade -> Bastilla force persuade +4 LS pts
+- Meet Holdan -> fail persuade -> Bastila force persuade +4 LS pts
 	- Why would she do that?
 	- Sounds like maybe you got what you deserved.
 	- I want the bounty on Dia's head removed.
-	- [Persuade] If you hire someone to kill Dia it will look like you weren't man enough to do it yourself. -> FAIL -> Bastilla saves
+	- [Persuade] If you hire someone to kill Dia it will look like you weren't man enough to do it yourself. -> FAIL -> Bastila saves
 - Collect Matrik -> persuade for 400 credits
 - Go back home -> see Dia before entering
 - Return to the hideout
 - -> upgrade for swords -> talk w/ Bast **2nd ?**
-- Go out w: Mission and Bastilla
+- Go out w: Mission and Bastila
 - Go buy Parts -> **6 Minimum / 18 spikes**
 - Go buy T3 -> persuade one time -> 1500c -> NO -> FREE -> DS points but who care -> From the exchange
 - T3 is level 7